cordjastram/MySQL4Firebase/README.md

  * Install the [northwind sample database](https://github.com/easonchan1113/northwindextended) in your MySQL or MariaDB database.

- * In the `config` directory edit the `mysql.config.xml` file and update the following entries
+ * In the `config` directory edit the `mysql.config.xml` file and update the following entries:

      `<entry key="password">bitnami</entry>`